Year 6 Curriculum Page

 I have included a useful website address below.
 Copy and paste the address to access a more in-depth break down of the maths curriculum for each specific year group:

-The children will also participate in weekly arithmetic and reasoning tests which will be held every Friday.
+The children will also participate in weekly arithmetic and reasoning tests.
 This will familiarise them with test papers and will provide ample opportunity for them to practise their arithmetic and reasoning skills throughout the year.
 The results of these practice papers will be recorded and monitored and the tests will be taken home for the children to revise from.
+Please do look at these with your child.

 RE lessons follow the 'Come and See' curriculum which is specifically tailored to cover significant events in the Catholic calendar.
 We also set aside several weeks to gain a deeper insight into other world religions including Judaism, Hinduism, Islam and Buddhism.
 This provides children with opportunities to develop their spiritual and moral awareness not just within RE, but throughout the wider curriculum.
 It also supports the teaching of our British Values by nurtured a tolerant and respectful attitude for others who practise different faiths and carry out different traditions.

-Collective Worship- The children will participate in Collective Worship twice a week at the end of the day.
-Collective Worship will be planned and delivered by both myself and the children, some of whom have been selected for our Collective Worship Team.
+Collective Worship- The children will participate in Collective Worship twice a week.
+Collective Worship will be planned and delivered by both myself and the children; they will all be given this opportunity over the year.

 Their work will be used to create vibrant and informative displays for the classroom to showcase their research, writing and artwork, and will also support their learning in future lessons.